chrismabdo/CV/README.md

 ## Chris Abdo
 A 2020 University graduate now fully immersed in the world of software development after completing a 16-week bootcamp at Makers Academy.
-I am versed in Ruby and Javascript, and have worked on some brilliant team and individual projects using technologies such as Rails and React.js.
-I've also had exposure to database management, primarily using PostgreSQL and SQLite3.
+I am versed in Ruby and Javascript, and have worked on team and individual projects using technologies such as Rails and React.js.
+I also have gained experience in database management, primarily using PostgreSQL and SQLite3.

+I have always been a process driven individual, leading me to possess strong project management skills.
+I view my projects as being composed of managable chunks, which I then break down into a series of small steps each systematically following from the last.
+This may have stemmed from when I was younger, where I would spend hours building puzzles and lego models.
 The tech industry excites me not only for the trailblazing products that play such a key role in our lives, but rather a fascination to engage with a culture of collaboration and passion that has driven the industry to where it is today.

 ## Projects